-Seismic hazards, with a focus on earthquake path and site effects; Surface seismic field techniques for shallow crustal velocity structure; Numerical (parallel computing) wave propagation simulation of scenario earthquakes; Seismic risk and loss estimation; Seismic hazards due to induced seismicity
+Seismic hazards, with a focus on earthquake site effects and and microzonation mapping; Surface seismic field techniques for shallow crustal velocity structure; Numerical (parallel computing) wave propagation simulation of scenario earthquakes; Seismic risk and loss estimation; Ambient vibration testing and modal analysis; Soil structure interaction

 - Earth Sciences 1022: Earth Rocks!

 - Earth Sciences 4551Z/9509: Geophysics Field Techniques

 - HRR 9XXX: Natural hazard and risk evaluation in a team-based and experiential-learning environment

 - J. Assaf, PhD Civil & Env.
 Engineering Candidate (Co-Supervised)